ccnmtl/docker/README.md

 ## ccnmtl/django.base

 General, all-purpose django base image.
-Based on Ubuntu 14.04.
+Based on Debian Jessie.
 Both the `django.build` and any run containers use it as a base.

 ## ccnmtl/django.build